 The kaupapa of the Enviroschools programme is about the well-being of the whole school, community and ecosystem.
 Students and schools that are working towards sustainability play a significant role in creating sustainable communities by:

 Next, discuss the programme fully with your staff and Board of Trustees.
-Decide where you want to start the programme, identify lead teachers who would be capable and willing to coordinate the programme in your school and register your interest with your Regional Coordinator.
+To be an Enviroschool everyone needs to be on board.
+Identify lead teachers who would be capable and willing to coordinate the programme in your school.

 The next step is to become a Friend of Enviroschools.
 As a Friend you can explore the programme, get to know the kaupapa and begin your journey.
-Once the school is ready to make the commitment and become an official Enviroschool speak with your Regional Coordinator to discuss and arrange the final application process and, if your school is accepted, you will be required to complete a support agreement.
+Once the school is ready to make the commitment and become an official Enviroschool, and capactiy allows, speak with your Regional Coordinator to discuss and complete a support agreement.